freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/american-british-translator.md

         throw new Error(err.responseText || err.message);
       }
     }"
   - text: All 6 functional tests are complete and passing.
+See `/tests/2_functional-tests.js` for the functionality you should write tests for.
     testString: "async getUserInput => {
       try {
         const getTests = await $.get(getUserInput('url') + '/_api/get-tests' );